kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step6.md

 Mount  a volume with the container

-1. Create a new directory at "/root/volume"
+1. Create a new directory at "/root/code/volume" in the host machine

     `mkdir /root/code/volume`{{execute}}